 Garlic Butter Sauteed Zucchini

 Sautéed zucchini is a quick, easy, and healthy side dish.
 It’s delicious, too.
 I love this version with zucchini cooked with garlic and butter.
 You only need five minutes of cooking time, and it’s time to eat!
-Jump to the Garlic Butter Sautéed Zucchini Recipe or read on to see our tips for making it.
+Jump to the Garlic Butter Sautéed Zucchini Recipe

 How to Cook Zucchini on the Stove